Ghini/ghini.desktop/doc/installing.rst

 .. note:: (technical) You can study the script to see what steps if runs for
           you.
-In short it will install dependencies which can't be satisfied in a virtual environment, then it will create a virtual environment named `ghide`, download the sources and connect your git checkout to the `ghini-1.0` branch (this you can consider a production line), it then builds ghini, downloading all remaining dependencies, and finally it creates a startup script in your `~/bin` folder.
+In short it will install dependencies which can't be satisfied in a virtual environment, then it will create a virtual environment named ``ghide``, use git to download the sources to a directory named ``~/Local/github/Ghini/ghini.desktop``, and
+          connect this git checkout to the ``ghini-1.0`` branch (this you can consider a production line), it then builds ghini, downloading all remaining dependencies in the virtual environment, and finally it creates a startup script.
+If you have ``sudo`` permissions, it will be placed in ``/usr/local/bin``, otherwise in your ``~/bin`` folder.
+Again if you

 .. note:: (beginner) To run a script, first make sure you note down the name
           of the directory to which you have downloaded the script, then you